Bottlerz/Bottlerz/README.md

 - 👋 Hi, I’m @Bottlerz
-- 👀 I’m interested in Tech as a whole
+- 👀 Girl in tech
-- 🌱 I’m currently learning in MMUST
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me ..